SolidInvoice/docs/source/guide/getting_started/downloading.rst

 Using Composer
 --------------

-To install CSBill using `composer`_, run the following commands
+To install SolidInvoice using `composer`_, run the following commands

 .. code-block:: bash

-    $ php composer.phar create-project csbill/csbill
+    $ php composer.phar create-project solidinvoice/solidinvoice

-This will download CSBill into a directory called `csbill`, and will also install all the dependencies.
+This will download SolidInvoice into a directory called `solidinvoice`, and will also install all the dependencies.
 If you encounter any issues while trying to install, please submit a `bug report`_.

 The last step is to install the Node packages and dump all the web assets